Betcha'll Never Find

-"Betcha'll Never Find" is the debut single by Chantay Savage, from her debut album Here We Go....
-The song was a top 20 hit on both the Billboard R&B Singles and Dance Club Songs charts, peaking at number seventeen on both charts.
+"Betcha'll Never Find" is a song by American R&B/dance singer and songwriter Chantay Savage, released by RCA Records as her debut single from her first album, Here We Go...
+(1993).
+The song was written by her with Steve "Silk" Hurley, and was a top 20 hit on both the US Billboard R&B Singles and Dance Club Songs charts, peaking at number seventeen on both charts.